CARRYING CHILDREN SAFELY IN CARS

 FORWARD-FACING

-Up to 8+ years* (Legally - until at least 4 years) It is recommended that children stay in an in-built harness for as long as possible.
+Up to 8+ years -Children should stay in an in-built harness for as long as possible and as long as they fit. - Some seats can accommodate 8-10 year olds in a harness.
 Restraint types: Forward-facing 0-4/0-8 years car seat, forward-facing car seat with in-built harness up to 8 years+*, convertible booster seat with in-built harness |

 BOOSTER SEAT